asimihsan/notes/[article] going faster with python.md

 code tuning level.
 You have many options, at many stages
  [@mcconnell2009code]:

+-   **Program requirements**:
--   **Program requirements**: do your users actually require this level of performance?
+    -   Do your users actually require this level of performance?
 What do they need?
+    -   Users typically don't directly care about latency and throughput and instead care about time elapsed to execute use cases.
+Have you considered your user interface, user experience, and information architecture?
 -   **Program design**
     -   Set resource objectives for individual sub-components and interfaces, and track them proactively.